Nyibol Mathiang Deng is reunited with her family in South Sudan

 Adheet, 20, refugee in South Sudan

 But the situation is serious.
-Sudan and South Sudan have some of the highest levels of hunger in the world.
+Sudan and South Sudan are some of the hungriest countries globally.
 And the ongoing and intense violence in Sudan is forcing more and more people to flee their homes.
-Aid is being stretched thin.
+Humanitarian aid is being stretched thin.